erikbrinkman/d3-dag/README.md

 Copy and reverse the DAG, returning a new root or pseudo root depending on if there are multiple roots.
 This is particularly useful if you want to use the opposite accessor in DAG creation.
-For example, if your data set has childIds, you can use *dratify* with parentIds and simply reverse the DAG post creation.
+For example, if your data set has childIds, you can use *dagStratify* with parentIds and simply reverse the DAG post creation.

 <a name="count" href="#count">#</a> node.**count**( [<>](https://github.com/erikbrinkman/d3-dag/blob/master/src/dag/count.js#L2 "Source"))